 So You Think You Can Take It | Friday, June 14, 2019 7:00–9:00pm | 303 East 8th Ave, Vancouver

-Join us for a parody cabaret featuring a performance by Veda Hille and the Fits, and a conversation with lawyer Kohel Haver from Portland, Oregon.
+Join us for a parody cabaret featuring a performance by The Fits (Veda Hille & Patsy Klein), and a conversation with lawyer Kohel Haver from Portland, Oregon.